 tice regulation currently being considered by the State Medical Board.
 ASMA has participated in discussions about regulation changes and has supported reducing administrative burden for PAs.
 In addition, the proposed legislation would grant Physician Assistants independent practice after completing 4000 hours of work under a collaborative agreement.
 ASMA and other physician organizations in Alaska believe that patients are best served by physician-led teams, and do not support this bill as introduced.
-If you would like to help legislators understand the importance of physician-led teams, please contact Pam Ventgen who can add you to the advocacy team.
+If you would like to help legislators understand the importance of physicianled teams, please contact Pam Ventgen who can add you to the advocacy team. [ Pam - there may be a better way to do the link]

-ASMA has worked with the Alaska Hospital and Healthcare Association on a compromise bill to reform Prior Authorization requirements.
-The bill should be introduced any day now.
+Bill number xxx: ASMA has worked with the Alaska Hospital and Healthcare Association on a compromise bill to reform the practice of Prior Authorization.
 While this bill does not solve all prior authorization issues, we believe it will significantly improve timely access to appropriate care for our patients and reduce unnecessary administrative burdens on medical practices.
+[Pam please insert a bill number if you have it by press time]

 Replacement of the 80th Percentile rule.
 Much has been written in these pages about this patient protection from balance billing and the effects of its repeal last year.
-ASMA is supporting replacement legislation which includes many of the protections of the original rule while also addressing the major complaint that it might be possible for a large practice to control fees.
+AS-MA is supporting replacement legislation which includes [ Pam I'm not finding Jeff's elevator pitch about this one - can you help condense here?]